PolymerElements/gold-email-input/README.md

 _[Demo and API docs](https://elements.polymer-project.org/elements/gold-email-input)_

-⚠️ This element is now deprecated ⚠️
+⚠️ This element is deprecated ⚠️

 This element will not be upgraded to Polymer 2.0.
 We recommend you use [`paper-input`](https://github.com/PolymerElements/paper-input) with [`type="email"`](https://www.webcomponents.org/element/PolymerElements/paper-input/elements/paper-input#property-type).